-In summary, PsiOxus have developed a platform that allows selective systemic delivery of tumour-specific immuno-gene therapy (T-SIGn) combinations locally within tumour tissues, thereby providing a route for "gene therapy" of cancer.
+In summary, PsiOxus has developed a platform that allows selective systemic delivery of tumor-specific immuno-gene therapy (T-SIGn) combinations locally within tumor tissues, thereby providing a route for "gene therapy" of cancer.
 They have a pipeline of candidates, differentiated by mechanism and targeted patient populations, which are in preclinical and clinical development.